 My artistic interests began when I was a child.
 I started by drawing spaceships engaged in battle, inspired by sci-fi of the time.
 Then I was inspired by engineering to draw blueprints of machines and buildings at the age of 10.
 I soon discovered I had a talent for still life and, shortly after that, discovered the beauty of birds and added that to my repertoire.
 I also loved writing short stories and in combination with drawing, I won awards in art and writing during my teen years.

-I enjoy creating digital art, much of it by commission.
-Most of my art involves, you guessed it, BIRDS!
-But it’s not your typical bird art.
-Most of my commissions involve fantastic avian characters with human-like qualities.
-My style tends towards realism, both in detail and in form.
+I enjoy creating unique digital art.
+Most of it involves fantastic avian characters with human-like qualities.
+My style tends towards realism.
 I like to imagine what the anatomy of anthropomorphic avian creatures would be like and how these creatures would live together as a society.
-I also enjoy creating art involving real birds and my eventual goal is to create pieces that put the viewer into the bird’s body– to see intimate moments in a bird’s life that a camera cannot reproduce.
-I also enjoy writing creative pieces along much of the same lines as my artwork– birds in fantasy fiction with as much realism as my technical knowledge of birds can bring.
+I also enjoy drawing real birds with the goal of creating pieces that tell the lives of birds in a way that a camera cannot capture.
+I also enjoy writing creative pieces along much of the same lines as my artwork with as much realism as my technical knowledge of birds can bring.
+Wildlife conservation is extremely important to me so I support such causes wherever possible.

-So who is Aetus?
+Who is Aetus?
 Aetus means “Eagle” in Greek.
 It’s also the name of a fictional eagle character that I invented while dealing with a life crisis in 2013.
-It’s nothing mystical or spiritual, but it is important to me.
-Aetus is my creative and fun-loving side– you might say my younger self that I was never previously free to express.
-If you are at certain fandom cons, you may even catch a glimpse of Aetus all dressed up as an eagle.
+Aetus is not mystical or spiritual.
+He’s my creative and fun-loving side– my younger self that I was not previously free to express.
+If you are at certain conventions, you may even catch a glimpse of me wearing my Aetus costume.
+Feel free to ask for a photo or a hug!

 Please leave a comment 🙂